For executives accountable for strategy that stalls

 Diagnose delivery fragility

 A 2.5-hour working session, run as a webinar or in-person in Toronto, bringing together senior leaders from a small number of organizations facing similar delivery pressure.
-Each participant examines a real outcome they're personally accountable for against the five CLEAR conditions.
+Each participant examines a real outcome they're personally accountable for against the five delivery conditions.
 The format is deliberately cross-organizational: hearing peers from different sectors name the same stalls in real time is more clarifying than any case study.
 All four outcomes are valid: proceed, pause and design, re-sequence, or stop.
 Honest diagnosis is the point.

 Invitation only · Min.
 3 organizations per session